 The Oaklands Community Association (OCA) is considering possible locations to build a community garden in the Oaklands neighbourhood.
 Currently, a group of volunteers is investigating the possibility of a community garden in Oswald Park.
 The OCA’s vision is to create an enhanced public space where children can cultivate an appreciation for nature’s bounty, where neighbours of all ages rub shoulders, and where those without land can grow healthy food.
 At this stage of the project, the OCA is looking for community input to help shape a community garden project that is a good fit for our neighbourhood.

 Your involvement in this process is important!
 What do you think of having community garden in Oswald Park?
 Would you like to help with the design?
 Would you like to volunteer to help build the garden?
 Would you like to be on our email list for updates on next steps?
 Let us know!

-The following contains background information on the Oaklands Community Garden project, along with maps to illustrate the approximate size and location of community garden being considered in Oswald Park.
+The following contains background information on the Oaklands Community Garden project, along with maps to illustrate the total potential footprint and location of community garden being considered in Oswald Park.
 In August 2019 the Oaklands Community association submitted an Expression of Interest to the City of Victoria for a garden in Oswald Park.
 The feedback was positive.
-We are moving forward with a formal proposal and community consultation.
+We are moving forward with community consultation.

-Your early feedback on the idea of having a community garden within Oswald Park is important, and you are invited to be in touch in the following ways:
+The consultation period will be open from January 1 , 2020 – February 15, 2020.
+Your feedback on the idea of having a community garden within Oswald Park is important, and you are invited to be in touch in the following ways: